 How much they fine you depends on whether they judge you’ve made an honest mistake, or that you deliberately tried to deceive them.

 Can I be fined?

 HMRC can fine you if you’ve made errors, deliberately or accidentally, on your R&D Tax Credits claim.

-They can also administer fines retrospectively, up to seven years after you’ve submitted your claim.
+They can also administer fines retrospectively, up to seven years after the claim in question has been submitted.

-That’s if they decide to go through your previous filings, find anything out of line, and launch a formal HMRC Compliance Check.
+That’s if they decide to go through your previous filings, find anything out of line, and launch a compliance check.

 It’s surprisingly easy to make mistakes on your R&D Tax Credits application.
 The most common mistake companies make – or accountants acting on their behalf – is filing for ineligible expenses.